 Loyola's program at Monash University is a single-semester opportunity that begins in June and runs through November or begins in February and runs through June.
 Loyola students study at the Clayton and Caulfield Campuses, located within 20 minutes of each other.
 Students live with other internationals and Australians on Clayton Campus in dormitories offering single bedrooms and shared bath and kitchen facilities.
 Students have the opportunity to participate in Monash's orientation, day trips, and cultural trips, and all students take a course on contemporary Australia to enhance their cultural experience.

-The program includes one round-trip airfare, tuition, housing, airport pickup, orientation, student visa, Australian medical insurance, student fees, and cultural trips and tours.
+The program includes one round-trip airfare, tuition, housing, airport pickup, orientation, Australian medical insurance, student fees, and cultural trips and tours.

 Newcastle University is located in the city of Newcastle Upon Tyne in the north of England.
 With a population of 270,000 people, the city of Newcastle is a cultural, commercial, educational, and recreational center for all of Northumberland.
 It is situated close to the North Sea to the east, Hadrian's Wall to the west, Scotland to the north and the cities of Durham and York to the south.
 Newcastle is on the fast BritRail mainline between London and Edinburgh and offers air and ferry connections to continental Europe.

 With about 14,500 undergraduate students and 5,400 graduate students, the University specializes in baccalaureate education.
-Loyola students attend for the full academic year, from mid-September to mid-June.
-A fall semester option also is available for students who, for academic reasons, cannot study abroad for the year.
-Students enroll in courses offered in about 30 academic disciplines under the guidance of the Office of Combined Studies, and each student is assigned a faculty tutor from the department of the major field of interest to assist in course selection and to act as an academic advisor.
+Loyola students may elect to study in the fall or spring semester or for the full academic year (mid-September to mid-June).
+Students enroll in courses offered in about 30 academic disciplines under the guidance of the International Office, and each student is assigned a faculty tutor from the department of the major field of interest to assist in course selection and to act as an academic advisor.

-Loyola students live in self-catering residence halls with British and international students.
-The rooms are located within walking distance of the academic buildings, library, computer center, Student Union, and other service facilities.
+Loyola students live in self-catering residence halls with British and international students on or near the main campus.
+The rooms are located within a short distance of the academic buildings, library, computer center, Student Union, and other service facilities.
 Since the campus is on the edge of the city's downtown retail district, students have easy access to shopping, pubs, theatres, and the soccer stadium for Newcastle's professional team.

-Like the programs in Leuven and Bangkok, a package of trips, vacations, airline tickets, and other items are included in the program's cost.
-A part-time director is available to assist students during their stay.
+Like the programs in Leuven and Bangkok, a package of trips, airline tickets, and other items are included in the program's cost.
+A full-time, on-site director is available to assist students during their stay.

 Situated on the Left Bank next to the Eiffel Tower, in the heart of the City of Light, the American University of Paris (AUP) offers a wide variety of undergraduate courses.
 The AUP is mostly an international university that takes pride in its international orientation, international affairs programs, and global teaching.
 Its 1,000 students come from 106 countries.
 All classes are offered in English except for the French program.
 The AUP offers most core courses required at Loyola, as well as 13 majors and 22 minors.
 Some courses offer field trips (sometimes to other countries) for an additional fee.